-We would also like to remind your Excellency's Government of its obligations under articles 2 and 6 of the Convention on the Elimination of All Forms of Discrimination against Women, ratified by your Excellency's Government in 1987, which requires States Parties to take all appropriate measures, including legislation, to suppress all forms of trafficking in women.
-We recall in this case, your Excellency's government obligations under article 11 on women's rights in the field of employment and the right to equal remuneration for work of equal value, and article 14 of the Convention which compels States to take into account the particular problems faced by rural women and the significant roles which rural women play in the economic survival of their families and take all appropriate measures to eliminate discrimination against women in rural areas to ensure the right to, among others, access to adequate health care facilities, enjoy adequate living conditions, particularly in relation to housing, sanitation, electricity and water supply, transport and communications.
+We would also like to draw your attention to the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, supplementing the United Nations Convention against Transnational Organized Crime (Palermo Protocol).
+We would also like to recall articles 2 and 6 of the Convention on the Elimination of All Forms of Discrimination against Women, which requires States Parties to take all appropriate measures, including legislation, to suppress all forms of trafficking in women.
+We recall in this case, obligations under article 11 on women's rights in the field of employment and the right to equal remuneration for work of equal value, and article 14 of the Convention which compels States to take into account the particular problems faced by rural women and the significant roles which rural women play in the economic survival of their families and take all appropriate measures to eliminate discrimination against women in rural areas to ensure the right to, among others, access to adequate health care facilities, enjoy adequate living conditions, particularly in relation to housing, sanitation, electricity and water supply, transport and communications.

-Following CEDAW General Recommendation No. 34 on the rights of rural women and general application of Article 2 of the Convention: "States parties should regulate the activities of domestic non-State actors within their jurisdiction (...) and to eliminate discrimination by any public or private actor, which extends to acts of national corporations operating extraterritorially.
+Following CEDAW General Recommendation 34 on the rights of rural women and general application of Article 2 of the same Convention "States parties should regulate the activities of domestic non-State actors within their jurisdiction (...) and to eliminate discrimination by any public or private actor, which extends to acts of national corporations operating extraterritorially.
 States parties should uphold extraterritorial obligations with respect to rural women by, inter alia: not interfering, directly or indirectly, with the enjoyment of their rights; taking regulatory measures to prevent any actor under their jurisdiction, including private individuals, companies and public entities, from infringing or abusing the rights of rural women outside their territory; and ensuring that international cooperation and development assistance, whether bilateral or multilateral, advance the rights of rural women outside their territory.
 Appropriate and effective remedies should be available to affected rural women when a State party has violated its extraterritorial obligations" (CEDAW/C/GC/34, para 13).

-We also recall CEDAW General Recommendation No. 38 on trafficking in women and girls in the context of global migration (CEDAW/C/GC/38), in particular recommendations to address socioeconomic injustice, including through elimination of social structures which limit women's autonomy and access to key resources (para.
+We also recall CEDAW General Recommendation 38 on trafficking in women and girls in the context of global migration (CEDAW/C/GC/38), in particular recommendations to address socioeconomic injustice, including through elimination of social structures which limit women's autonomy and access to key resources (para.
 51), as well as measures aimed at strengthening women's labour rights, enshrined in para.
 54 and measures to prevent and address trafficking in all business operations and public procurement and corporate supply chains (para.
 63).

-The Convention on the Rights of the Child, accessed by your Excellency's Government in 1991, in its article 32, obliges its States Parties to protect the child from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral or social development.
+The Convention on the Rights of the Child in its article 32, obliges its States Parties to protect the child from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral or social development.
 States Parties shall adopt legislative, administrative, social and educational measures to ensure the application of the present article.
 To this end, and having regard to the relevant provisions of other international instruments, States Parties shall, in particular: (a) Fix a minimum age or ages for employment; (b) Provide for appropriate regulation of hours and conditions of work; (c) Provide for appropriate penalties or other sanctions to ensure the effective implementation of the present article.